Music Academy

 Isaac Homuth is currently an instrumental music education major at North Dakota State University.
 He graduated from high school just across the river at Moorhead High, so he has been around the FM area his entire life.
 Being the principal trumpet player in the NDSU Wind Symphony, split-lead trumpet player in the NDSU Jazz Ensemble, section leader in the Gold Star Marching Band, and the leader of the Gold Star Brass Quintet, he loves being a leader and helping others achieve their goals.
 Trumpet is his true passion and he wants to share it with as many people as possible.
 Besides music, Isaac also enjoys disc golf, chess, table tennis, watching movies, and cooking.

-Jared Hartl, tuba and euphonium
+Jared Hartl, tuba, euphonium, and trombone

 Jared Hartl